2025 Summer Term 1

 Term dates are on the school website.

-FOR INFORMATION, THE INSET DAYS UNTIL THE END OF
+FOR INFORMATION, THE INSET DAYS UNTIL SUMMER HOLIDAYS ARE:

 MONDAY 2ND JUNE - INSET DAY |